numpy/numpy/doc/source/reference/c-api/types-and-structures.rst

       struct is specific to the loop.

    .. versionchanged:: NumPy 2.4
+     .. versionchanged:: NumPy 2.4
         The `parameters` member was added in NumPy 2.4.

 .. c:type:: PyArrayMethod_Spec